Deep Long-Tailed Learning: A Survey: Classic Methods

-Adaptive class suppression loss (ACSL)~\cite{wang2021adaptive} uses the \emph{output confidence} to decide whether to suppress the gradient for a negative label.
-Specifically, if the prediction probability of a negative label is larger than a pre-defined threshold, the model should be confused so the weight for this class is set to 1 to improve model discrimination.
-Otherwise, the weight is set to 0 to avoid negative over-suppression.
+{Some recent studies~\cite{wu2020distribution,tan2020equalization} also seek to address the negative gradient over-suppression issue of tail classes.
+For example, Equalization loss~\cite{tan2020equalization} directly down-weights the loss values of tail-class samples when they serve as negative labels for head-class samples.
+However, simply down-weighting negative gradients may harm the discriminative abilities of deep models.
+To address this, Adaptive Class Suppression loss (ACSL)~\cite{wang2021adaptive} uses the \emph{output confidence} to decide whether to suppress the gradient for a negative label.
+Specifically, if the prediction probability of a negative label is larger than a pre-defined threshold, it means that the model is confused about this class so the weight for this class is set to 1 to improve model discrimination; otherwise, the weight is set to 0 to avoid negative over-suppression.
+Moreover, Equalization loss v2~\cite{tan2021equalization} extended the equalization loss~\cite{tan2020equalization} by introducing a novel gradient-guided re-weighting mechanism that dynamically up-weights the positive gradients and down-weights the negative gradients for different classes.
+Similarly, Seesaw loss~\cite{wang2021seesaw} re-balances positive and negative gradients for each class with two re-weighting factors, \ie mitigation and compensation.
+Specifically, to address gradient over-suppression, the mitigation factor alleviates the penalty to tail classes based on a dynamically cumulative sampling number of different classes.
+Meanwhile, if a false positive sample is observed, the compensation factor up-weights the penalty to the corresponding class for improving model discrimination.}

-\textbf{Class-level re-margining} seeks to handle class imbalance by adjusting the minimal margin (\ie distance), between the learned features and the model classifier, for different classes.
-For example, label-distribution-aware margin (LDAM)~\cite{cao2019learning} extended the existing soft margin loss~\cite{wang2018additive,koltchinskii2002empirical} by enforcing class-dependent margins based on \emph{label frequencies} and encouraging tail classes to have larger margins.
-Nevertheless, simply using LDAM loss is not empirically sufficient to handle class imbalance.
-Therefore, LDAM further introduced a deferred re-balancing optimization schedule that re-balanced classes by re-weighting LDAM loss in a class-balanced way after learning with LDAM loss for a while.
+{\textbf{Re-margining}.
+To handle the class imbalance, re-margining attempts to adjust losses by subtracting different margin factors for different classes, so that they have a different minimal margin (\ie distance) between features and the classifier.
+Directly using existing soft margin losses~\cite{wang2018additive,koltchinskii2002empirical} is unfeasible, since they ignore the issue of class imbalance.
+To address this, Label-Distribution-Aware Margin (LDAM)~\cite{cao2019learning} enforces class-dependent margin factors for different classes based on their training label frequencies, which encourages tail classes to have larger margins.}